Is this a gain, a loss, or a throwaway? PureCycle Technologies Inc (PCT) Stock

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 23.42 percent of PureCycle Technologies Inc shares are owned by insiders, and 60.94 percent are held by financial institutions.
-Somma Lawrence C, the Chief Financial Officer at PureCycle Technologies Inc (PCT) has bought 12,510 shares of firm on Nov 16 ’23 at a price of $3.99 against the total amount of $49965.0.
-In another inside trade, BOUCK STEVEN F, Director of PureCycle Technologies Inc (NASDAQ:PCT) bought 8,000 shares of the firm on Nov 16 ’23 for a total worth of $31200.0 at a price of $3.90.
-An inside trade which took place on Nov 14 ’23, Executive Chairman of PureCycle Technologies Inc Coombs Daniel M bought 30,000 shares of firm against total price of $0.12 million at the cost of $3.95 per share.
+Musa Fernando, the Director at PureCycle Technologies Inc (PCT) has bought 18,303 shares of firm on Mar 08 ’24 at a price of $5.46 against the total amount of $99934.0.
+In another inside trade, Somma Lawrence C, Chief Financial Officer of PureCycle Technologies Inc (NASDAQ:PCT) bought 12,510 shares of the firm on Nov 16 ’23 for a total worth of $49965.0 at a price of $3.99.
+An inside trade which took place on Nov 16 ’23, Director of PureCycle Technologies Inc BOUCK STEVEN F bought 8,000 shares of firm against total price of $31200.0 at the cost of $3.90 per share.